madebyjeffrey/Hcode/README.markdown

 made use of a class from NoodleKit, and both of these are licensed the same way; I have decided to license this code in the same way.

+To build, open the Xcode project 'Hcode.xcode' and select 'Build and Run' from the toolbar.

 License
 -------